-Jodie Miller is an Associate Professor in the Department of Earth Sciences at Stellenbosch University in South Africa.
+Jodie Miller currently works as Section Head of the Isotope Hydrology Section of the International Atomic Energy Agency in Vienna.
+She is also an Associate Professor in the Department of Earth Sciences at Stellenbosch University in South Africa.
 Although she started out in metamorphic petrology, these days she regards herself as an Earth Scientist with diverse research interests in isotope geochemistry and mineralogy, with a focus on isotope hydrology.
 She has around 10 years of experience in various projects across a broad spectrum of earth sciences including: groundwater sustainability and vulnerability assessment using isotope tracers;field mapping of complex geological terrains and their bearing on groundwater movement; using isotopes to track the interaction between surface water and groundwater.
 Prior to this, she worked on a variety of large regional mapping programs in Mozambique, Madagascar and Namibia.

 Dr. Jianyao Chen